Einsteinium: Separation

-Separation of trivalent actinides from lanthanide fission products can be done by a cation-exchange resin column using a 90% water/10% ethanol solution saturated with hydrochloric acid (HCl) as eluant.
+Trivalent actinides can be separated from lanthanide fission products by a cation-exchange resin column using a 90% water/10% ethanol solution saturated with hydrochloric acid (HCl) as eluant.
 It is usually followed by anion-exchange chromatography using 6 molar HCl as eluant.
 A cation-exchange resin column (Dowex-50 exchange column) treated with ammonium salts is then used to separate fractions containing elements 99, 100 and 101.
 These elements can be then identified simply based on their elution position/time, using α-hydroxyisobutyrate solution (α-HIB), for example, as eluant.

-Separation of the 3+ actinides can also be achieved by solvent extraction chromatography, using bis-(2-ethylhexyl) phosphoric acid (abbreviated as HDEHP) as the stationary organic phase, and nitric acid as the mobile aqueous phase.
+The 3+ actinides can also be separated via solvent extraction chromatography, using bis-(2-ethylhexyl) phosphoric acid (abbreviated as HDEHP) as the stationary organic phase, and nitric acid as the mobile aqueous phase.
 The actinide elution sequence is reversed from that of the cation-exchange resin column.
 The einsteinium separated by this method has the advantage to be free of organic complexing agent, as compared to the separation using a resin column.

 Preparation of the metal

-Einsteinium is highly reactive and therefore strong reducing agents are required to obtain the pure metal from its compounds.
+Einsteinium is highly reactive, so strong reducing agents are required to obtain the pure metal from its compounds.
 This can be achieved by reduction of einsteinium(III) fluoride with metallic lithium: